Connecting Your Journey

 The Northern Explorer will connect you with the best that New Zealand has to offer.
 At 675km long, the Northern Explorer's route from Auckland to Wellington passes many of the North Island's top destinations - and those that it doesn't pass, are in easy reach from the four cities that the Northern Explorer connects together.

-With a Flexi or Flexi Plus ticket, you can stop off along the journey for a day, a week, or a month, for no extra charge.
+With our through-fare tickets, you can stop off along the journey for a day, a week, or a month, for no extra charge.
 This allows you to explore New Zealand fully, whilst returning to the relaxing calm of the Northern Explorer at any time to continue your journey onwards.

 The Northern Explorer begins its journey in the bustling metropolis of Auckland, where you can enjoy the bright lights and the razzle-dazzle of New Zealand's super-city.